drivet/micropub-git-server/README.md

 # Micropub Listener for Git Repositories

-A small Flask application which listens for micropub create requests and commits the result in a git repository.
+A small Flask application which listens for [micropub][0] create requests and commits the result in a git repository.

 This server will commit plain, minimally processed JSON files,